craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Immortal Dragons.md

 The Immortal Dragons are a prehistoric conclave of each color of dragon; the five metallic, five chromatic, and [[Tetrimoc]].

-Each and every Draconic being in the multiverse can trace their ancestry to one of the 11 Immortal Dragons if they could look search enough.
+Each and every Draconic being in the multiverse can trace their ancestry to one of the 11 Immortal Dragons if they could search far enough.

 ## Governance
 ### Five Metallic